kivutar/socialfs/README.md

 First:

-  * TLS is not working, and I don't understand why
   * Learn how to use factotum
   * Manage users and permissions
   * Treat user as admin if his private key match the server certificate (is it the right way?)